How to Mulch your Garden for Free

 Just scrape back a row of mulch from the area you want to plant your seeds, plant your seeds according to package instructions, and then when the seeds germinate and grow to about 4 inches tall, you replace the mulch around the stems of your plants to keep them warm and moist again.

-What is the purpose of mulching the garden?
+What is the purpose of mulch in a garden?

 Have you ever been in the woods where fallen leaves are not raked up?
 If you pull back the layers of fallen leaves, underneath you will find the most amazing dark, fertile, moist soil you’ve ever seen.
 The smell of this wonderfully fertile soil is unmistakable.
 It’s the earthy smell of LIFE!
 This is perfect gardening soil.
 You want to make soil like this for your garden and mulch will help you get there.